edeforas/BeeDNN/README.md

 Layers:
 - Dense, with or without bias
-- GlobalGain, GlobalBias GlobalAffine, Gain, Bias, Affine
+- GlobalGain, GlobalBias, GlobalAffine, Gain, Bias, Affine
 - Softmax, Softmin
 - PRelu, RRelu, PELU, TERELU
 - Layers and activations are decoupled and can be in any order